dodyg/practical-aspnetcore/projects/net6/README.md

 # .NET 6 (7)

 This section has for .NET 6 new functionalities.
-All these samples require .NET 6 Preview 3 (`6.0.100-preview.3.21202.5`) which you can obtain [here](https://dotnet.microsoft.com/download/dotnet/6.0).
+All these samples require .NET 6 Preview 4 nightly build(`6.0.100-preview.4.21219.6`) which you can obtain [here](https://github.com/dotnet/installer).

 * [Hello World](hello-world)